 Working in any organisation, particularly working with people in vulnerable positions, requires an empathetic and compassionate approach.
-In the unprecedented time of pandemic, professionals were having to face unthinkable situations, and deliver sometimes devastating news to people, or discuss traumatic events.
-On top of this, in ways that went against much of what their professional and compassionate practice, and human empathic nature would normally empower them to do.
+In the unprecedented time of COVID-19, staff were having to face unthinkable situations, and deliver sometimes devastating news to people.
+On top of this, in ways that go against much of what their professional and compassionate practice would normally empower them to do.
 All this at a time their own personal world felt more fragile.
-This was none more so than those dealing with bereavement or extreme traumas and vulnerabilities.
-The psychological impact if this can be immense.
+This was none more so than those dealing with bereavement or extreme vulnerabilities.
+The psychological impact on staff can be immense.

 Emotional awareness, understanding what empathy is and what it isn't, and recognising self compassion, is vitally important for personal psychological well being.
-In response to the pandemic, and the anxiety and sometimes heartbreaking situations people were finding themselves in professionally and personally, Carolyn Cleveland created the 'BE HUMAN' model.
-This document, which includes some of the training models she uses in her empathy and resilience workshops and consultancy from her LEED Communications Programme® (Learning Empathy & Emotional Development) was created to help re-frame destructive thoughts and support long term staff well being.
+In response to the COVID-19 pandemic, and the anxiety and sometimes heartbreaking situations people were finding themselves in professionally and personally, Carolyn Cleveland created the 'BE HUMAN' model.
+This document, which includes some of the training models she uses in her workshops and consultancy from her LEED Communications Programme® (Learning Empathy & Emotional Development) was created to help re-frame destructive thoughts and support long term staff well being.

-This document is meant to reflect, the personal, real and honest approach Carolyn takes when training, or delivering a conference presentation.
+This document is meant to reflect, the personal, real and honest approach Carolyn takes when training or delivering a conference presentation.
 Talking to each one of you personally.
 So for those who have not met Carolyn, it's time for this document to go out of the third person writing and into the first.